Domestic violence or abuse can happen to anyone. Find out how to recognise the signs and where to get help.

 - being controlled by someone

-- being always put down
+- always being put down

 Physical abuse

 The person abusing you may hurt you in many ways.
-Physical abuse can happen if you are being:

 - deliberately injured